 Solar Payback Period

-Solar PV System is an investment and like any other investment, the key to its value is the size of its return and how quick it can recover its outlay.
+Solar PV System is an investment.
+Like any other investment, the key to its value is the size of its return and how quickly it can recover its outlay.

-This is one of the questions people often ask before investing in Solar PV.
+This is one of the questions people often ask us before investing in a Solar PV System.

 While this large system requires a bigger outright cost, it usually provides the greatest savings over time.
-It will also be the quickest return in investment as it gives you the possibility to sell excess power to the Grid which adds profit to your savings.
+It will also be the quickest return in your investment as it gives you the possibility to sell excess power to the grid which adds profit to your savings.

-- Value of the Up-front incentives – STC and LGC Rebates and Tax incentives can significantly reduce the upfront cost of going solar.
+Value of Up-front Incentives: STC and LGC Rebates and Tax incentives can significantly reduce the upfront cost of going solar.

-- Average monthly electricity cost – The amount you are paying for your electricity monthly determine the size of the system you need and the amount you can offset monthly with solar.
+Average Monthly Electricity Cost: The amount you’re paying for your electricity monthly is determined by the size of the system you need and the amount you can offset monthly with solar.

-The higher the bill you’re paying monthly, the shorter your estimated payback period will be, as you can reduce or totally eliminate this monthly bill once the panels are operational
+The higher the bill you’re paying monthly, the shorter your estimated payback period will be, as you can reduce or totally eliminate this monthly bill once the solar panels are operational.

-- ANNUAL BENEFITS = Annual Savings + additional Incentives
+2. ANNUAL BENEFITS = Annual Savings + Additional Incentives

-- Compute your Annual savings – assuming you are paying a monthly electricity bill of $100 before solar you can sometimes eliminate your electricity bill completely, so you save $1200.
-Or if you reduce your monthly payments to 80% then you will only be paying $20 per month saving you $960 annually.
+- Calculate your Annual savings: Assuming you’re paying a monthly electricity bill of $100 before solar, you can sometimes eliminate your electricity bill completely, saving you $1200.
+Or if you reduce your monthly payments to 80%, you will only then be paying $20 per month, saving you $960 annually.

-- Additional Incentive – compute too your additional incentives like the amount of money you get from the excess energy you sell back to the Grid
+- Additional Incentive: Calculate your additional incentives like the amount of money you get from the excess energy you sell back to the Grid

 PAYBACK PERIOD = Combined Cost / Annual Benefits

-So, if you’re thinking about going solar and you wanted to know more about the size of the system you need, Talk to Us Today!
+So, if you’re thinking about going solar and you want to know more about the size of the system you need, give us a call on 03 9646 1239.